acl-sigur/acl-sigur.github.io/iwclul2017.eng.md

 If you have any questions about accommodation, please feel free to [contact the organisers][orgmail].

+### Visa / Invitation

+If you need an invitation for Russian Visa, please contact the Norwegian University Centre in St. Petersburg, they are hosting the event:
+[Svetlana Fedorova](s.fedorova@norunivspb.ru).
+Please mention the name and date of the conference as:

+"Third International Workshop on Computational Linguistics for Uralic Languages”

+Date: 23th January, 2017

 ### Organisers

 * Tommi A. Pirinen, Universität Hamburg